 Portugal is one of the oldest countries in Europe, with almost nine centuries of history and ancestral traditions, a result of the heritage left by the many peoples that have inhabited these lands throughout history.
-The Phoenicians, the Greeks and Carthaginians, the Romans, the Arabs and the Northern Europeans, all left indelible marks of their presence that can still be seen today in our culture, architecture and our identity as a people.
-In the 15th and 16th centuries, our explorers were the first to navigate around the world and discover the distant lands of Africa, the Middle East, India, the Far East and South America.
-From all these territories we’ve received natural riches, spices, cultural influences and even people of many origins, making Portugal a very diverse country with a unique heritage in the world.
+The Phoenicians, the Greeks and Carthaginians, the Romans, the Arabs and the Northern Europeans, all left indelible marks of their presence that can still be seen today in our culture, cuisine, architecture and our identity as a people.
+In the 15th and 16th centuries, our explorers were the first to navigate around the world to discover the distant lands of Africa, the Middle East, India, the Far East and South America.
+From these territories we received natural riches, spices, cultural influences and people of many origins, making Portugal a country with a unique heritage in the world.

 Portugal is a member of the European Union, but it’s still an illustrious unknown to many people, including some Portuguese.
 Although small in size the country offers vast wild areas and remote places giving visitors a true sense of adventure and discovery.

 Here it’s still possible to enjoy Nature in its purest state travelling countless tracks across the mountains and taking us to remote places and villages of surprising traditions, capable of providing memorable experiences.
 In the more rural and inland regions, it is not uncommon to spend hours on end without crossing with another vehicle, and as we drive some of the remotest tracks we are left with the impression we are the only ones in the whole region.

 The geographic diversity of the country has brought with it a diversity of climates, creating a huge variety of unique landscapes and ecosystems.
 From the mountainous areas of the North and Centre to the extensive plains and beaches of the South, Portugal has an enviable diversity of environments that vary from region to region, making every day a new adventure.